 With your host John

-At 3:30PM (UK time) on Thursday 28th October join watercolour artist David for his more in-depth workshop webinar, painting 'River Rocks and Reflections'.
-A 2-3 hour workshop, broadcast live from Minnesota.
+Join watercolour artist David for his more in-depth workshop webinar, painting 'River Rocks and Reflections'.
+A 2-3 hour workshop, broadcast live from Minnesota on 28 October, 2021.

 Scroll down for reference photos and recommended materials

 In this informative workshop, David will walk you through how to paint a stunning river scene.

 Among other things, you will focus on how to achieve the impression of rocks under water and techniques used for creating organic looking trees using a sponge and spattered water.

 **Patrons get the full video for free**

 If you attended the live workshop and are Patron Level 2 and up, click here to unlock

 Click image below for automatic 10% OFF first order from Jackson's art - ships globally.